-From movies to manga, many entertainment industries rely on ratings systems and boards to help consumers find appropriate content to enjoy.
+From movies to manga, many entertainment industries rely on rating systems and boards to help consumers find appropriate content to enjoy.
 Rating organizations, such as the Entertainment Software Rating Board (ESRB) in North America, have come to shape the growth of modern gaming.

 Game ratings systems have their fair share of criticisms from players.
 Some believe that ratings are inaccurate or use content descriptors that are too general to be useful.

-Others call into question the value of rating systems when the majority of parents reportedly do not check ratings before buying a game for their children.
+Others question the value of rating systems when the majority of parents reportedly do not check ratings before buying a game for their children.
 These criticisms highlight possible areas of growth for existing classification systems.
 However, criticisms may fail to acknowledge the benefits game rating systems offer to developers, publishers, and localizers.

-In the case of North American gaming, chaos reigned in rating systems until 1994 when the Entertainment Software Rating Board (ESRB) was formed.
+In the case of North American gaming, chaos reigned in rating systems until 1994, when the Entertainment Software Rating Board (ESRB) was formed.
 The ESRB allowed the gaming industry to avoid governmental regulation that the U.S. Congress threatened due to inconsistency in publishers’ own rating systems.

 With the current standards established by the ESRB, developers, publishers, and localizers of games released in North America can follow standards for each rating.
 Retailers selling those games can also follow these standards to help prevent children from obtaining games that may not be suited to them.

-Streamlining the process for Localization
+Streamlining the Process for Localization

-Localization companies can assess the labeling and standards in-game rating systems relevant in a title’s initial release regions.
+Localization companies can assess the labeling and standards of in-game rating systems relevant to a title’s initial release regions.
 A game may or may not fall under a rating equivalent to an existing rating in a previous release region.
 The rating system in release countries provides localizers with separate regulations to guide the localization of game content.

 The IARC system provides a method for publishers to classify and rate digital games while reflecting “the unique cultural differences among nations and regions.”
 The process provides ratings for multiple release locales while allowing publishers to make necessary adjustments and save time and money through a unified service.

-Clear Guideliness for everyone
+Clear Guidelines for Everyone

 Game rating systems can also provide insight into potential sales of titles based on ratings.
 About 70 percent of games rated by the ESRB receive the E for Everyone rating.
 Games rated E may have the broadest appeal and open possibilities for the largest audience.